rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 .. index:: Flags!F
 .. index:: F flag

-Using the \verb~[F]~ flag causes the server to return a 403 Forbidden status code to the client.
+Using the ``[F]`` flag causes the server to return a 403 Forbidden status code to the client.
 While the same behavior can be accomplished using the Deny directive, this allows more flexibility in assigning a Forbidden status.

-The following rule will forbid \verb~.exe~ files from being downloaded from your server.
+The following rule will forbid ``.exe`` files from being downloaded from your server.

 \begin{verbatim}
 RewriteRule \.exe - [F]